cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.md

 ```

 ## Check Point
-1. Upon completion of deployment, we can go and visit the actual app at the URL `[app-name].cloudfoundry.com]`.
+1. Upon completion of deployment, we can go and visit the actual app at the URL `[app-name].cloudfoundry.com`.
   ![deployed_application_in_cloud_foundry.png](/images/spring_tutorial/deployed_application_in_cloud_foundry.png)

-* To get information about Tunneling into services on Cloud Foundry, please refer [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/postgresql-dataservice-tunnel-on-cloudfoundry.html).
+* To get information about Tunneling to services on Cloud Foundry, please refer [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/postgresql-dataservice-tunnel-on-cloudfoundry.html).